rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

 ## Write HTML Code

-In `property->Wrtie your code` section, you can put the HTML, CSS, and JavaScript code which handles the appearance and behavior of the custom control.
+In `property->Write your code` section, you can put the HTML, CSS, and JavaScript code which handles the appearance and behavior of the custom control.
 DronaHQ places this code in an iFrame within your DronaHQ app.

 <figure>
   <Thumbnail src="/img/reference/controls/custom-control/html_code.png" alt="html code" />